matthewhjt/assemblyai-realtime/README.md

 ## Using the Test Script

-A separate test script is available in the test directory that can stream audio files to your server.
+A separate test script is available in the [here](https://drive.google.com/file/d/1-RakXWeCRt963uRXJ3NOpcQgDyhS49lE/view) that can stream audio files to your server.

+## Test Result

+Test result can be found in the directory `test_result`

 # Part 2 - System Design Challenge